Institute for Policy Research

 The Catholic University of America’s Institute for Policy Research (IPR) is a global community of scholars, researchers, and professionals.
 Our Fellows, scholars, associated professionals and students have been serving the Church, the nation, and the world since our founding in 1974.

 IPR Fellow, Dr. Maryann Cusimano Love is a tenured Associate Professor of International Relations.
 She serves on: the U.S. Catholic Bishops' International Justice and Peace Committee.
-Read the Article.
+Listen to the Podcast

 NEW!
 IPR Fellow and podcast host Matthew Foley, J.D. discusses blockchain technology and what has been called the Fourth Industrial Revolution.